 Only one EU member state has fully implemented the European Commission’s guidelines for protecting consumers in online gambling Brussels, Today...

-New study: Europeans are not fully protected by EU rules for online gambling
+New study: Europe's online gamblers are not fully protected by European regulations for online gambling

 Online gambling is truly cross-border.
 Our member companies hold licenses in 19 EU member states, adding up to a total of more than 134 licenses to provide their services in the EU.